Prabhadevi railway station: History

-The railway station on the Prabhadevi side was inaugurated in 1867 which was named Elphinstone Road railway station (with station code EPR) after John, 13th Lord Elphinstone, the Governor of Bombay from 1853 to 1860.
+The railway station on the Prabhadevi side was inaugurated as Elphinstone Road railway station (with station code EPR) after John, 13th Lord Elphinstone, the Governor of Bombay from 1853 to 1860.

 The station formerly existed as two stations, being a quarter of a mile apart, and each station had its own issuing and collecting staff.
 Passengers heading in towards the south were served by the Up platform that was connected to the Caroll road over bridge (now commonly called, the Elphinstone RoB) through a staircase.
 Those heading northward were served by the Down platform that led to a road on the western side.
 When a new station was opened, this queer case was resolved.
 This new station built on the location of the old Up platform, which was widened and extended becoming the present island platform of the station.
 There was a provision of a staircase on each side, and an elevated booking office was built in level with the bridge.
 Passengers entered the station, passing by the booking office, and descending down the stairs.
 Those leaving the station would ascend the stairway on the other side, onto the RoB.

 After Independence, there were demands from the local people for the railway station to be renamed to Prabhadevi.
 This renaming, from the 18th-century Prabhadevi Temple of Hindu goddess Prabhavati Devi located near the station, was first proposed by Shiv Sena leader Diwakar Raote in 1991.

 The Maharashtra Legislature passed a resolution to that effect on 16 December 2016, followed by the Maharashtra Government sending a proposal for renaming the station to the Union Home Ministry which was approved on 6 May 2017.